Is your site performing as well as it could?

 Traditional ranking systems would often look at the frequency of keywords in documents to predict their relevance.
 For instance, a classic algorithm known as TF-IDF would look at the number of times keywords appeared in the respective documents (Term Frequency) and at the number of times keywords appeared in all other documents in the repository (Inverse Document Frequency).
 The latter analysis helps to filter out common words that are typically noise, such as prepositions.

-While these early approaches to relevancy such as TF-IDF were good at general purpose document search, they failed to take advantage of the additional structure and metadata that is afforded in most websites.
-Modern content has titles, descriptions, categories, tags, and more that can be used to interpret site content and improve search relevance.
+While TF-IDF and other such early approaches to relevance were good at general purpose document search, they failed to take advantage of the additional structure and metadata that most websites contain.
+Modern content has titles, descriptions, categories, tags, and more keyword-based information that can be used to interpret site content and improve search relevance.

 Today, as websites have grown their content and product offerings, optimizing search relevance is a major consideration for individual site search engines.
-Businesses operating their own relevancy systems need to take into account their specific business needs to make their search useful.
+Businesses producing their own relevance need to take into account their specific business needs to make their search useful.

 For instance, an e-commerce brand may have thousands of diverse products and customers of very different demographics.
 Thus, when a customer searches for a product, the internal search engine must be able to provide results that are not only related to the query, but also contextually relevant to the specific user.